joleys/niko-home-control-II/README.md

 ### NHC BellButton Action (untested)

-__Remark:__ this is untested as I don't own a device of this type.

-This action exposes a button and a lock.
+This action exposes a switch and a lock.

 #### Entities

 It has some extra entities that can be used in automations:

+* **Basic State Switch**
-* **Basic State Binary Sensor**, which represents the Basic State.
+* **Basic State Enum Sensor**, which represents the Basic State.
 It is on when bell button is press, off when no call is active.
+The switch uses the same information but will not take `Intermediate` into account.
+* **Lock**, used to unlock the doorlock.
 * **Decline Call Applied On All Devices Binary Sensor**, which represents the Decline Call Applied On All Devices state.

 ### NHC Dimmer Action